 Also, even though the light, gas and water department is paying for the project it can recoup some of that money by charging the police department rent.

-Barkley added that they will be publicizing the bid advertisements to a larger pool of contractors and giving them plenty of time in an effort to help bring in lower prices.Fred's, light gas and water, New Albany, Northeast Mississippi, police department, renovation, Union County
+Barkley added that they will be publicizing the bid advertisements to a larger pool of contractors and giving them plenty of time in an effort to help bring in lower prices.Fred's, light gas and water, Northeast Mississippi, police department, renovation, Union County